crdpa/site/static/posts/2022-04-27 - building the blog part 1.md

 Title: Building this site from scratch - part 1
-Description: How i build this blog from scratch using Go.
+Description: Building this blog from scratch using Go.
 Date: 2022-04-27
 Tags: go
 ---